Lower bounds for the dynamically defined measures: Abstract

 \section{Abstract}

-The dynamically defined measure (DDM) $\Phi$ arising from a finite measure $\phi_0$ on an initial $\sigma$-algebra on a set $X$ and an invertible map acting on the latter is considered.
-Several lower bounds for it are obtained under the condition that there exists an invariant measure $\Lambda$ such that $\Lambda\ll\phi_0$.
+The dynamically defined measure (DDM) $\Phi$ arising from a finite measure $\phi_0$ on an initial $\sigma$-algebra on a set and an invertible map acting on the latter is considered.
+Several lower bounds for it are obtained and sufficient conditions for its positivity are deduced under the general assumption that there exists an invariant measure $\Lambda$ such that $\Lambda\ll\phi_0$.

-First, a dynamically defined relative entropy measure $\bar{\mathcal{K}}(\Lambda|\phi_0)$ is introduced.
-It is shown that it is a signed measure on the generated $\sigma$-algebra, which allows to obtain a lower bound for the DDM through